 What is Brand Management?
 Simple Framework Anyone Can Use

-“Brand management” is one of those phrases that marketing agencies love to throw around.
+“Brand management” is one of those phrases that marketing agencies frequently use.
 It sounds important.
 It sounds complex.
 It sounds expensive.

 Most of the time, it’s used to confuse you into buying things you don’t need.

-They'll talk about “synergies”, “brand actualisation”, and “storytelling paradigms.”
+They’ll talk about “synergies”, “brand actualisation”, and “storytelling paradigms.”
 It’s nonsense.
-Fluff designed to make simple things sound profound.
+It’s designed to make simple things sound profound.

 The truth?
-Brand management isn't a dark art.
-It’s not some mythical beast that is only tameable by multinational corporations with billion-dollar budgets.
+Brand management isn’t a dark art.
+It’s not some mythical beast that can only be tamed by multinational corporations with billion-dollar budgets.

 It’s a discipline.
 It’s a job.
 And for a small business owner, it’s one of your most important jobs.